- Departments A-L

 Westford's Honored Veterans

-Westford honors its veterans on Memorial Day and Veterans Day with a reading of names and laying wreaths at Westford Common, and by placing flags on the gravesites of our veterans, with the goal of honoring every veteran in our care.
+Westford honors its veterans on Memorial Day with a reading of our Honor Roll and laying wreaths at Westford Common, and by placing flags on the gravesites of our veterans with the goal of honoring every veteran in our care.
 Gravesite flags remain until just after Veterans Day.
-For the past three years Westford citizens have volunteered to participate in the “Wreaths Across America” program in December by placing holiday wreaths on the graves of our veterans.
+For the past several years volunteers have participated in the “Wreaths Across America” program in December by placing holiday wreaths on the graves of our veterans.

-Westford has six public cemeteries (Fairview, Hillside, Old Burying Ground, Pine Grove, Westlawn, and Wright) and one historic burial ground (Old Pioneer Burying Ground) supervised by the Westford Cemetery Department.
-Two other cemeteries, St. Catherine of Alexandria (Pine Ridge Road) and the Russian Orthodox National Cemetery (also known as the Russian Brotherhood Cemetery, on Patten Road) are privately owned and do not fall under the management of the Westford Cemetery Department.
+Westford has five public cemeteries (Fairview, Hillside, Pine Grove, Westlawn, and Wright) and one historic burial ground (Old Pioneer Burying Ground) supervised by the Westford Cemetery Department.
+Two other cemeteries, St. Catherine of Alexandria (Pine Ridge Road) and the Russian Brotherhood Cemetery (also known as the Russian Orthodox National Cemetery, on Patten Road) are privately owned and do not fall under the management of the Westford Cemetery Department.
 All of them are honored by the presence of veterans who rest within them.

 The Westford Cemetery Department is in the process of creating a searchable database to help you locate the gravesite of every person buried in Westford.
 Until we are up and running, please see the Military Burial Index located on the Veterans Services Department webpage.
 The department has also created an Honor Roll that honors Westford veterans who were killed in action or who lived in Westford for 30 years or more.
 The Honor Roll is read aloud on Westford Common every Memorial Day.

 Please contact the Westford Cemetery Department or the Veterans Services Department for help in locating a veteran who was connected to Westford in any way and we will do our best to assist you.